Camps for Russian prisoners and internees in Poland (1919–1924): Background

 During the Polish-Soviet War, between 80,000 and 85,000 Soviet soldiers became prisoners of war, and were held in Polish POW camps.
 The conditions in these camps were bad, as the newly recreated Polish state lacked many basic capabilities and had few resources to construct them.
 Thus, the existing camps, many of which were adapted from World War I German and Russian facilities or constructed by the prisoners themselves, were not adequate for holding the large number of prisoners, who suffered from hunger, bad sanitation and inadequate hygiene.
-Between 16,000 and 17,000 (Polish figures) and 18,000-20,000 (Russian figures) died, mostly as a result of harsh conditions and epidemics which raged in the camps.
+Between 16,000 and 17,000 (Polish figures) and 18,000-20,000 (Russian figures) of the Soviet POWs died, in the vast majority of cases as a result of illness or epidemics which raged in the camps.
 Before publications of new findings in Russia in 2004, some Russian sources gave much-inflated numbers for prisoners and the death toll (up to 165,000 and 70,000), respectively.
 This matter caused much controversy between Poland and Russia.